Optimizing Heat Alert Issuance with Reinforcement Learning

+The two main components of our heat alerts RL framework are visualized in Figure \ref{fig:overview} and summarized below.
 First, we create a realistically challenging SDM environment for heat alert issuance, structured as a Markov Decision Process (MDP) under a budget constraint.
-Key components of the dataset used to create this environment are heat alerts issued by the U.S. National Weather Service (NWS) from 2006--2016, hospitalization records from Medicare, ambient heat index, and other covariates informed by the epidemiological literature.
-To estimate the rewards under both observed (NWS) and counterfactual alert policies, we fit a statistical model of hospitalizations that allows for spatiotemporal heterogeneity, uncertainty quantification, and fast inference using variational Bayes \citep{tzikas2008variational}.
+Key components of the dataset used to create this environment are heat alerts issued by the U.S. National Weather Service (NWS), hospitalization records from Medicare, ambient heat index, and other covariates informed by the epidemiological literature.
+To estimate the rewards under both observed (NWS) and counterfactual alert policies, we fit a statistical model of hospitalizations that allows for spatiotemporal heterogeneity, uncertainty quantification, and fast inference using variational Bayes \cite{tzikas2008variational}.
 For the state-transition model, we exploit a factorization of the state space into an endogenous component with known transition dynamics and an exogenous component sourced from observed weather trajectories.
-This use of real data allows us to make grounded inferences about the effectiveness of both observed and counterfactual heat alert policies in the U.S. We call our overall approach to creating the environment Bayesian Rewards Over Actual Climate History (BROACH), because it broaches development of SDM for heat alerts and other climate \& health problems.
+This use of real data allows us to make grounded inferences about the effectiveness of both observed and counterfactual heat alert policies in the U.S. We call this environment structure Bayesian Rewards Over Actual Climate History (BROACH) .